 Rare Diseases International has signed a Memorandum of Understanding with the World Health Organization (WHO).
 This collaboration aims to shape international rare disease policy and strengthen the capacity of health systems to address rare diseases.

-In the first year, activities will focus on harmonising the way rare diseases are defined internationally and on laying the ground for the development of a global network of centres of excellence for rare diseases.
+In the first two years, activities will focus on harmonising the way rare diseases are defined internationally as well as laying the groundwork for a global network of centres of excellence for rare diseases.

-Yann Le Cam, RDI Council member, outlines RDI’s agreement with the WHO.
-Matt Bolz Johnson, CGN4RD Advisor describes the journey towards a Collaborative Global Network and Ana Rath, Orphanet Director discusses the importance of an operational description of rare diseases as well as key prevalence and incidence figures
+Yann Le Cam, EURORDIS CEO and RDI Council member, outlines the agreement with the WHO.
+Matt Bolz Johnson, CGN4RD Advisor, describes the journey towards a Global Network and Ana Rath, Orphanet Director, discusses the importance of an operational description of rare diseases.